secretflow/mplang/design/tee_design.md

 Attestation is initiated by the Driver and handled by the runtime, keeping user code focused on business logic.

-1. Scripting & Compilation: Before data is sent to TEE, insert `tee.quote()` and `tee.attest(quote)` into the program.
-In mock mode we may also use `crypto.keygen` for test keys; in production `tee.quote()` provides an ephemeral public key and `tee.attest` derives a symmetric session key via KEM/ECDH.
+1. Scripting & Compilation: Before data is sent to TEE, insert `tee.quote(pk)` and `tee.attest(quote)` into the program.
+The quote binds the provided ephemeral public key.
+Attestation returns the attested TEE public key to verifiers, which then use KEM/ECDH + HKDF to derive session keys.
 The final MPIR contains auditable security logic.
 The Driver compiles and distributes the session security context.

 2. Session Initiation (Driver):
    - Compute `program_hash` (hash of MPIR)